Simple method measures how long bacteria can wait out antibiotics

 A growing number of pathogens are developing resistance to one or more antibiotics, threatening our ability to treat infectious diseases.
-According to a study published June 20th in Biophysical Journal, a simple new method for measuring the time it takes to kill a bacterial population could improve the ability of clinicians to effectively treat antimicrobial-tolerant strains that are on the path to becoming resistant.
+Now, according to a study published in Biophysical Journal, a simple new method for measuring the time it takes to kill a bacterial population could improve the ability of clinicians to effectively treat antimicrobial-tolerant strains that are on the path to becoming resistant.

-"These findings allow measurement of tolerance, which has previously been largely overlooked in the clinical setting," says senior study author Nathalie Balaban of The Hebrew University of Jerusalem.
+"These findings allow measurement of tolerance, which has previously been largely overlooked in the clinical setting," says senior study author Prof. Nathalie Balaban, the Joseph and Sadie Danciger Professor of Physics at the Hebrew University of Jerusalem.
 "Routinely measuring tolerance could supply valuable information about the duration of antibiotic treatments, reducing the chance of both under- and over-treatment.
 Furthermore, data compiled from such measurements could give an estimate of how widespread the phenomenon of tolerance really is, which is currently a complete unknown."

 According to the World Health Organization, antibiotic resistance is one of the biggest threats to global health and is putting the achievements of modern medicine at risk.
 Due to selective pressure, pathogens acquire resistance through mutations that make the antibiotic less effective, for example, by interfering with the ability of a drug to bind to its target.
 Currently, clinicians determine which antibiotic and dose to prescribe by assessing resistance levels using a routine metric called minimum inhibitory concentration (MIC)--the minimal drug concentration required to prevent bacterial growth.